2024 John Horsley Memorial Prize Competition

 The award is made on the basis of a thesis submitted in competition.
 The investigation reported in the thesis may be carried out in the laboratory, in the clinic, or in private practice.

 The prize is awarded biennially.
-Competition is limited to graduates of the School of Medicine of the University of Virginia, and to current members of the housestaff of UVA Health.
+Competition is limited to graduates of the School of Medicine of the University of Virginia and to current members of the housestaff of the University of Virginia Health System.
 In these groups only those are eligible who have received the doctorate in medicine not more than ten years previous to the date of closure of competition.

 The prize consists of a cash prize of $5,000 and a framed certificate of award.
-Formal announcement and presentation of the prize will be made during the annual Department of Surgery Awards Day, to be held on Wednesday June 1, 2022, in Sandridge Auditorium (UVA McKim Hall).
+Formal announcement and presentation of the prize will be made during Department of Surgery annual Awards Day event, to be held on Wednesday June 12, 2024 in Sandridge Auditorium (UVA McKim Hall).

 Material eligible for competition is divided into three categories:

-- A typewritten manuscript of work accepted for publication prior to January 2022.
+(3) a typewritten manuscript of work accepted for publication prior to January 2024.

 If previous work has been published related to the material submitted, it is important that reprints of such work be included with the paper in competition.
 Such additional material will not be considered as part of the Prize Thesis but will be given weight in the assessment of the value of the work presented.
 Do not submit reprints or typewritten manuscript of work dealing with another subject.
 Please designate the paper you wish primarily considered for the award.
 All questions of eligibility of material and of comparative values lie in the judgment of the committee.

-This competition will close on April 15, 2022, and all entries must be in the hands of the chairman of the committee on or before that date.
+This competition will close on April 15, 2024, and all entries must be in the hands of the Chairman of the Committee on or before that date.
 Entries may be submitted by US Postal mail, FedEX/UPS, or email address below.

 Address all manuscripts and inquiries to: